slothPete7773/random-spotify-python-playground/README.md

  3. TODO: Manage to fetch data
  4. TODO: Transform the data and save to file
  5. TODO: Store the data, maybe on cloud
- 6. TODO: Automate the flow, maybe Airflow
+ 6. TODO: Get the genre data for each track, use Genre from Artist data
  7. PLAN: Think about what to analyse, compare, and visualize from the historical top tracks/artists data.